gitkraken/vscode-gitlens/CONTRIBUTING.md

 If the action fails, the VSIX will need to be built locally with `yarn package` and uploaded manually in the marketplace.

-### Insiders release
+### Pre-release edition

-The [Publish Insiders workflow](.github/workflows/cd-insiders.yml) is automatically run every AM unless no new changes have been committed to `main`.
+The [Publish Pre-release workflow](.github/workflows/cd-pre.yml) is automatically run every AM unless no new changes have been committed to `main`.